crpietschmann/bingmaps-extensions/README.md

 # Bing Maps Extensions (formerly VEToolkit)

+**FYI, this project was migrated here from Codeplex before it shutdown.**

 Bing Maps Extensions is a set of helpers that extend Bing Maps for Enterprise with functionality not implemented directly by the Bing Maps API.

 **VEToolkit has been renamed Bing Maps Extensions!**

 You can still download the older VEToolkit stuff for Bing Maps Ajax v6; however we are currently working on a new version of the toolit for the new Bing Maps Ajax v7 Control.

 ## News